SvetlanaM/junior-guru-nextjs/README.md

 11. Styling with Tailwind
 12. Api Routes

-This app is about tweeting and about chickends.
-Backend is supported with Prisma ORM connected to local PostgreSQL database.
+This app is about tweeting and about chickens.
+Backend is supported with [Prisma](https://www.prisma.io/) ORM connected to local PostgreSQL database.

 ## Setup Prisma